storj/docs/app/(docs)/object-mount/getting-started/object-mount-fusion/page.md

 {% callout type="note"  %}
 This feature is available only to [Professional and Enterprise Tier](mailto:sales@storj.io/) customers.
-If you have any questions, please feel free to [contact us](mailto:sales@storj.io/).
+If interested in a free trial license, please schedule a discovery call [here](https://meetings.hubspot.com/tom1581/storj-object-mount-discovery-meeting?uuid=7d69a8eb-87d2-4971-aef9-9ea2b1073e7a).
 {% /callout %}

 ## How it works